seanpringle/goomwwm/goomwwm.md

 	left right top bottom
 	:	Align a window with a screen edge.
 May be combined.
 Top trumps bottom.
 Left trumps right.

+	center pointer
+	:	Place a window center-screen or centered under the mouse pointer.

 	small medium large cover expand contract
 	:	Set a window's initial size (same increments as PageUp/Down).
 May be combined.